IyerS/sundareshiyer.github.io/_site/README.md

 # Sundaresh Iyer - Data Science Portfolio

-This repository contains the source code for my data science portfolio website, hosted on GitHub Pages using Jekyll.
+This repository contains the source code for my  portfolio website, hosted on GitHub Pages using Jekyll.

 ## Website Structure